fuxingloh/vue-horizontal/docs/content/en/index.md

 JavaScript or JQuery library.
 You don't want that.
 Vue already does that.
 This is Vue native build for Vue, and only Vue is the dependency required.
 All modes of rendering (SPA/SSR/SSG) are supported and tested with E2E tools.

-The actual library is only <300 LOC while there are at least 100x more LOC in the documentation, end-to-end testing and a bunch of other fun stuff.
+The actual library is only about 400 LOC while there are at least 100x more LOC in the documentation, end-to-end testing and a bunch of other fun stuff.

 Vue Horizontal is not just a library, **it's a place for everything horizontal.**
 Built for the Vue community.